Kevin-Shao-Ustc/Kevin-Shao-Ustc.github.io/index.md

 I am a junior undergraduate student and have a keen interest in robotics.

-I am currently participating in a [Robomaster](https://www.robomaster.com/en-US) competition, where I am responsible for developing navigation and control algorithms for different robots, which has given me a strong understanding of control theory, path planning algorithms, and mastery of techniques like SLAM and ROS.
+I am currently participating in the [Robomaster](https://www.robomaster.com/en-US) competition, where I am responsible for developing navigation and control algorithms for different robots, which has given me a strong understanding of control theory, path planning algorithms, and mastery of techniques like SLAM and ROS.

 Currently, I am developing navigation and nonlinear control algorithms based on NMPC and RL for a bipedal robot to enable robust autonomous navigation on uneven terrain.